-2. Bluetooth speaker – I would be lost without my bluetooth speaker when I go travelling!
+2. Bluetooth speaker – I would be lost without my Bluetooth speaker when I go traveling!
 Perfect for chilling in the day on your balcony or what about when you are in the shower or getting ready to go out?
-Set the mood and play your favourite music!
+Set the mood and play your favorite music!

-4. Sun screen – top tip from me!
+4. Sunscreen – A top tip from me!
 Always go to your local supermarket or discount store and stock up on the white stuff.
-When you get to any beach destination they always hike the prices up as they know people will be desperate to purchase and wont care too much about the price.
+When you get to any beach destination they always hike the prices up as they know people will be desperate to purchase and won’t care too much about the price.
 Save the money for something more important like a cocktail or a lazy lunch!

 5. Exit plan – Often overlooked, you just think about getting to your destination and no-one ever thinks about planning the trip back to the airport.
 In huge cities like Barcelona + Paris, it’s actually much more difficult than you think getting back to the airport.
 After a few missed flights and the occasional sprint through the airport, I always make sure I go armed with an escape plan when I travel now.